 Hazard maps are used to illuminate areas vulnerable to natural disasters: earthquakes, floods, landslides, tsunamis, etc.

 When used properly, hazard maps can help:

 An effective hazard map should be easy to understand and created with the intent to facilitate prompt, orderly evacuation.

 GIS mapping covers half of what defines GIS as a real-world application.
 Remember, we’ve defined GIS here as the intersection between data and location.

 Mapping is the location component.

 GIS data comes in a dizzying array of formats.
-We’ll be covering important differences between vector and raster data, shapefiles (the most common GIS data type), as well as other useful file formats.
+We’ll cover the differences between vector and raster data, shapefiles (the most common GIS file format), as well as other useful GIS data types.